About the FIT scheme

 How does the scheme work?

-There are a number of key players on the FIT scheme.
+There are two types of participant on the FIT scheme:

-- Running the Central FIT Register - the database of all accredited installations.
+- Running the Central FIT Register and the Renewables & CHP Register - the databases of all accredited installations

 - Ensuring suppliers comply with the FIT scheme requirements.

 The FIT scheme policy and tariff rates are set by the Department for Business, Energy and Industrial Strategy (BEIS).

 You can subscribe to our mailing list to stay informed about future changes: